szebk/Bioinfo_Task/README.md

 # Bioinfo_Task_TSV

+"Question"

-Write me a program in python that will take a TSV (tab-delimited text file) as input and to the following:
+Write a program in python that will take a TSV (tab-delimited text file) as input and to the following:
 1. extract the last column
 2. remove any header if it is there
 3. sort the value
 4. print in the terminal

+"Answer"

-python programming language
+#Using python programming language

 This program reads a tab-separated values (TSV) file named expmat.tsv, performs the following operations on its content, and outputs the result in the terminal: